By Rebecca Rubin

 Without any new nationwide offerings from a major Hollywood studio, those ticket sales were enough to maintain first place on domestic box office charts.
 After two weekends in theaters, the Gerard Butler-led "Angel Has Fallen" has earned $43.6 million.

-Blumhouse Tilt and OTL took on the last weekend of summer with “Don’t Let Go.”
-However, the supernatural thriller couldn’t crack the top 10 and debuted at No. 14 with $2.4 million from 920 North American theaters.
-The movie, which is expected to finish the holiday weekend with $3 million, stars David Oyelowo as a detective working to solve the murder of his niece (portrayed by Storm Reid) when he surprisingly gets a phone call from her.
-“Don’t Let Go” premiered at Sundance under the name “Relive.”
+Blumhouse Tilt and OTL took on the last weekend of summer, closing out popcorn season with "Don't Let Go."
+The supernatural thriller debuted with $2.4 million from 920 North American theaters and is expected to finish the holiday weekend with $3 million.
+David Oyelowo stars as a detective working to solve the murder of his niece (portrayed by Storm Reid) when he surprisingly gets a phone call from her.
+"Don't Let Go" premiered at Sundance under the name "Relive."

-The final movie to launch this summer is Forrest Film’s drama “Bennett’s War,” which is hoping to hit half a million in box office receipts through Monday.
-Over the weekend, the movie arrived outside of the top 20 on box office charts, collecting $445,151 from 970 locations.
+The final movie to launch this summer is Forrest Film's drama "Bennett's War," which is hoping to hit half a million in box office receipts through Monday.
+Over the weekend, the movie collected $445,151.

-Labor Day weekend isn’t usually a busy time of year for moviegoing, so holdovers including Universal’s “Good Boys” and “Hobbs & Shaw” and Disney’s “The Lion King” rounded out box office charts.
+Labor Day weekend isn't usually a busy time of year for moviegoing, so holdovers including Universal's "Good Boys" and "Hobbs & Shaw" and Disney's "The Lion King."

-Universal’s “Good Boys” held steady at No. 2, pocketing $9.1 million over the weekend for an estimated $11.5 million Labor Day weekend.
-After three weeks in theaters, the R-rated comedy has picked up a solid $58 million.
+Universal's "Good Boys" held steady at No. 2, pocketing $9.1 million over the weekend for an estimated $11.5 million Labor Day weekend.
+After three weeks in theaters, the R-rated comedy has earned a solid $58 million.

-Disney’s “The Lion King” nabbed third place, earning $6.7 million during its seventh outing and eyeing $9.2 million through the four-day weekend.
+Disney's "The Lion King" nabbed third place, earning $6.7 million during its seventh outing and eyeing $8.8 million through the four-day weekend.
 Through Sunday, the photorealistic remake has earned $521 million in North America.
-“The Lion King” is now the seventh-biggest movie in history with $1.562 billion globally, passing “Furious 7” ($1.516 billion) and “The Avengers ($1.519 billion).
+"The Lion King" is now the seventh-biggest movie in history with $1.562 billion globally, passing "Furious 7" ($1.516 billion) and "The Avengers ($1.519 million).